Subsidy – misuse of the word

 http://www.guardian.co.uk/society/2012/dec/04/london-homes-rich-poor-communities

-One more from the Guardian:-
+Two more from the Guardian:-

 http://www.guardian.co.uk/housing-network/2013/mar/04/who-receives-government-subsidy-housing-2013

-One Response to “Subsidy – misuse of the word”
+One response to “Subsidy – misuse of the word”

 Very interesting and eye-opening.
 Too often, assumptions are made based on misleading choices of words by those in a position where one expects them to know what they’re talking about.